We believe animals should roam free

 Technical Services, Managed Services, Cloud Services

-A secure park area network, data collection and analysis via CCTV/biometric scanning, Wi-Fi and local area networks at each entrance, LORA technology throughout the reserve, seismic sensors and/or magnetic sensors on the reserve periphery
+A secure park area network, data collection and analysis via CCTV/biometric scanning, Wi-Fi and local area networks at each entrance, LORA technology throughout the reserve, seismic sensors and/or magnetic sensors on the reserve periphery.
+Coupling Airbus' Pleiades Neo satellite imagery with NTT’s AI-powered solution, teams can now identify wildlife hotspots and map species’ movements and connectivity of their changing territories across borders.

-'The solution is capable of protecting any endangered species, including elephants, lions, and pangolins in Africa, tigers in India and Asia, and even rays, sharks and whales in the ocean,', NTT's Group Executive, Cisco Alliance
+"The solutions is capable of protecting many endangered species, including elephants, lions and pangolins in Africa, tigers in India and Asia, and turtles by the ocean.", Founder of the Connected Conservation Foundation

 How focusing on people protects wildlife